epathak/how-tos/how-tos/Running_docker_hello_world.md

 This will also update our package database with the Docker packages from the newly added repo.<br>

 Make sure you are about to install from the Docker repo instead of the default Ubuntu repo:<br>
+NOTE: This command will not run on WSL2<br>
 `apt-cache policy docker-ce`<br>

 Docker should now be installed, the daemon started, and the process enabled to start on boot.
 Check that it’s running:<br>